Nereumobu/advanced_lab_master/README.md

     https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control
 -> Chapter 2 and 3 are the ones I use the most.

--> Also the git cheat list in this directory is quite useful :)
+-> Also the git cheat list in this directory is quite useful.

+-> Anyways if you get anything wrong (as I usually do), most of the time git will tell you what to do :)